Our Products

 Quercus faginea ssp. faginea (Portuguese Oak)

 Until recently, truffle mycology was an obscure field with much to learn.
 And to be fair much more needs to be learned.
-Inoculated trees begin their life in orchards with essentially equal positive and negative charged truffle mycelium (think male and female mycelium).
+Inoculated trees begin their life in orchards with essentially equal positive and negative truffle mychorizae (think male and female.)
 For reasons not yet determined, a typical orchard will shift during the establishment years to primarily positive or primarily negative mycelium.
 This shift significantly reduces the fruiting productivity, and therefore the number of mature truffles.
-Specifically designed to re-introduce both sexes, Spanish Wells™ restore equilibrium to the mycelium and the orchard.
+Specifically designed to re-introduce both sexes, our Re-Inoculation products restore equilibrium to the mycelium and the orchard.
 The impact is a much more productive orchard as well as more efficient, consistent harvesting.
 Contact us to learn more about this exciting, innovative concept.
-Very limited quantities are available, please order ahead!

 Please inquire about digging tools and other truffle farming supplies.